wp-plugins/geshi-source-colorer/readme.txt

 The plugin creates a colorized view of source code.
 It uses <a href="http://qbnz.com/highlighter/">GeSHi</a> for creating the layout information and allows an individual configuration of the tag values, so that a migration of anonther code syntax highlighter plugin is possible, without changing the article data.
 Additional options are like enabling / disabling line numbers, copy to clipboard and open code in a blank window can be used by a hover toolbar.
-The code blocks on a post / page can be collected to a "list of listings" automatically, each code block can get its own layout style and each code boxes can be collapsed / expanded.
-On a single code box different lines can be highlighted or the highlighting can be added dynamically on hovering a individual DOM element.
+The code blocks on a post / page can be collected to a "list of listings" automatically or collected in a tab view, each code block can get its own layout style and each code boxes can be collapsed / expanded.
+On a code box different lines can be static highlighted or the highlighting can be added dynamically on hovering a individual DOM element.
+You can define a own JavaScript or CSS file in your theme, so that you can handle different layouts / actions on your themes.
 Own styles for different codes can be created and exported / imported into the plugin.

 = Features =